Peter Tatchell: Labour candidate for Bermondsey

 In an article for a left-wing magazine, Tatchell urged the Labour Party to support direct action campaigning to challenge the Margaret Thatcher-led Tory government, stating "we must look to new more militant forms of extra-parliamentary opposition which involve mass popular participation and challenge the government's right to rule".
 Social Democratic Party MP James Wellbeloved, arguing the article was anti-Parliamentary, quoted it at Prime Minister's Questions in November 1981.
 Foot denounced Tatchell, stating that he would not be endorsed as a candidate and a vote at the Labour Party National Executive Committee denied Tatchell's endorsement.
 However, the Bermondsey Labour Party continued to support him and it was eventually agreed that when the selection was rerun, Tatchell would be eligible, and he duly won.
 When Mellish resigned from Parliament and triggered a by-election, Tatchell's candidacy was endorsed, and the ensuing campaign was regarded as one of the most homophobic in modern British history.

 Tatchell was assaulted in the street, had his flat attacked, and had a death threat and a live bullet put through his letterbox in the night.
 Although the Bermondsey seat had long been a Labour stronghold, the Liberal candidate, Simon Hughes, won the election.
 During the campaign, Liberal canvassers were accused of stirring up homophobia on the doorsteps.
 Male Liberal workers campaigned wearing lapel badges with the words, "I've been kissed by Peter Tatchell" following the suggestion that he was attempting to hide his sexuality; this campaign was criticised by Roy Hattersley at a Labour news conference.
 One of Hughes' campaign leaflets claimed the election was "a straight choice" between Liberal and Labour.
 Hughes has since apologised for what may have been seen as an inadvertent slur and later came out as bisexual in 2006.

 Democratic Defence

 Tatchell published the book Democratic Defence in 1985.
 In it, he outlined his suggestions for a defence policy for the United Kingdom after it underwent nuclear disarmament.
-Tatchell argued that the British military was still organised on an imperialist strategy of basing troops abroad rather than on a strategy of defending Britain itself against foreign attacks.
+Tatchell argued that Britain's military was primarily organised on a strategy of basing troops abroad rather than defending Britain itself from outside attacks, which he claimed was a legacy of the British Empire.